ODSunday/HackBio-Internship-2025-scRNA-Seq/Stage 0/README.md

-# Stage 0 Capstone Project
+### Stage 0 Capstone Project: Python Scripting and Article Writing
 This goal of this project is to enable interns:
 - Develop essential technical writing skills, focusing on clear and concise communication of complex scientific concepts.
 Interns will learn how to document research findings, write reports, and create educational content that is accessible to both scientific and general audiences.
 - Write a simple Python script for printing the names, slack username, country, 1 hobby, affiliations of people on your team and the DNA sequence of the genes they love most.